0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 ## Adapting to a new Starknet / cairo-lang version

-When a new Starknet / cairo-lang version is released, a new `cairo-cli` Docker image can be released (probably without any adaptation):

--   This is done through the CI/CD pipeline of [the cairo-cli-docker repository](https://github.com/Shard-Labs/cairo-cli-docker#build-a-new-image).
+When a new Starknet / cairo-lang version is released, a new `cairo-cli` Docker image can be released (probably without any adaptation).
+This is done through the CI/CD pipeline of [the cairo-cli-docker repository](https://github.com/Shard-Labs/cairo-cli-docker#build-a-new-image).

 Since the plugin relies on [Devnet](https://github.com/Shard-Labs/starknet-devnet) in its tests, first an adapted version of Devnet needs to be released.
 Current versions of Devnet and cairo-lang used in tests are specified in `config.json`.